Interesting weather for Southwestern Pa.

-As I write this week’s column wet snow flakes are falling in the Uniontown area on Tuesday afternoon.
-In the mountains snow is accumulating and some roads are becoming snow covered and slippery.
+As I write this week’s column wet snow flakes are falling in the Uniontown area on Tuesday afternoon, Nov.
+15. In the mountains snow is accumulating and some roads are becoming snow covered and slippery.

 What a change the weather has taken in just a few days.